psb-david-petty/mit-app-inventor/APCSPStroopExample/index.md

 - The `nameIndexes` list is a local variable both *initialized* and *used* in the program code for the `stroop` procedure (above) to partially fulfill the programs purpose and to manage its complexity.
-- In the program code for the `stroop` procedure (above), the `nameIndexes` list is *initialized* as a local variable by the *shuffle* procedure, shuffling a range of integers.
-In the program code for the `stroop` procedure (above), the `nameIndexes ` list is *used*, in turn, by the `shuffle` procedure to initialize another local variable (`colorIndexes`), shuffling the `nameIndexes` list.
+- In the program code for the `stroop` procedure (above), the `nameIndexes` list is *initialized* as a local variable by the `shuffle` procedure, shuffling a range of integers.
+In the program code for the `stroop` procedure (above), the `nameIndexes ` list is *used*, in turn, by the `stroop` procedure to initialize another local variable (`colorIndexes`), shuffling a copy of the `nameIndexes` list if the `shuffle?` parameter is `true`.
 For example, because shuffling is random, the `stroop` procedure might generate the following 7-element lists:

 | List | Index `1` | Index `2` | Index `3` | Index `4` | Index `5` | Index `6` | Index `7` |
 | --- | :-: | :-: | :-: | :-: | :-: | :-: | :-: |